nVerhasselt/fairly-front/README.txt

 _________________________________________________________________________________
 05/11/2023

 I want to make the connexion with the back-end.
-I need to understand de back-end and the database first, I'm working on it.
+I need to understand de back-end and the database first to make sure we understood each other and my pages match for now.
 _________________________________________________________________________________
 TO DO later: